nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

 Consumers can choose a namespace to persist its offset:

-* Multiple consumers can tail a queue at different speed
-* Each consumer for a queue see the same messages in the same order, but can persist their offset in different namespace
+* Each consumer for a queue see the same messages in the same order
 * There is only one tailer per queue in a namespace to prevent conflict in commit.

-This is enough to implement the two main patterns of producer/consumer:
+This is enough to implement two main patterns of producer/consumer:

 1. Queuing (aka work queue): a message is delivered to one and only one consumer
   * producers dispatch messages in queues
-  * there is a single consumer per queue
-  * the number of queues is equal to the number of consumers
+  * there is a single consumer per queue: the number of consumers is equal to the number of queues
-2. Pub/Sub (aka event bus): message is publish to a topic, consumers subsrcibe to topics
+2. Pub/Sub (aka event bus): an event is publish on a channel, multiple listeners can subscribe to a channel
-  * a publisher append messages to a queue (topic)
+  * a publisher append messages to a queue (channel)
-  * a subscriber read messages from a queue
+  * subscribers read messages from a queue, each subscriber has its own offset namespace
-  * the subscriber persists its offset in a private name space

 ## Default MQueues implementation